hipkiss91/capacitor-plugin-qonversion/README.md

 # capacitor-plugin-qonversion

+### NB: Code for iOS has not been done for this project yet.

-### NB: Been aware for a year but updates and fixes will resume shortly
+### NB: Been away for a year but updates and fixes will resume shortly

 Plugin to allow users in-app purchases and subscriptions via the use of [Qonversion](https://qonversion.io/)